vpenso/vm-tools/docs/image.md

 ### Password-less Login

-Depending on the Linux distribution you may need to add the `devops` user after the installation:
+Depending on the installation you may need to add the `devops` user after the installation:

 ```bash
 useradd -d /home/devops -m devops && passwd devops